juliangut/scrolls/editor/brackets/readme.md

 ## Example Preferences

-Alonside this document can be found `brackets.json` file with custom preferences
+alongside this document can be found `brackets.json` file with custom preferences